Love Does Not Keep Record of Wrongs

 "அப்பொழுது பர்னபா என்பவன் அவனைச் சேர்த்துக்கொண்டு, அப்போஸ்தலரிடத்தில் அழைத்துக்கொண்டுபோனான்." — அப்போஸ்தலர் 9:27 (TAOVBSI)

-If Barnabas had kept a record of Paul's past, the church might have missed one of its greatest apostles.
-Love gives people space to become what God intends.
+If Barnabas had kept a record of Paul's past persecution of the church, the early Christian community might have missed one of its greatest apostles.
+Love gives people space to become what God intends them to be.

 Love Is Not Blind Trust (அன்பு குருட்டு நம்பிக்கை அல்ல)

-This is where balance is essential.
-Love does not equal naivety.
-Forgiveness does not equal absence of wisdom.
+This is where biblical balance becomes essential.
+Love does not equal naivety, and forgiveness does not equal the absence of wisdom.
+We must distinguish between love and foolishness.

 "But Jesus did not commit Himself to them, because He knew all men." — John 2:24 (NKJV)